biocorecrg/SIB_course_nextflow_Nov_2021/docs/third.rst

 	}

-As you can see we indicates the pipeline parameters that can be overridden by using `--reads` and `--email`.
+As you can see, we indicated two pipeline parameters; when running the pipeline they can be overridden using `--reads` and `--email`.
 This is not mandatory but I found quite useful to modify this file instead of using very long command lines with tons of `--something`.

 Now, let's have a look at the folders generated by the pipeline.